oahull0112/oahull0112.github.io/docs/Documentation/Libraries/deepdive.md

 ### Modifying the Makefile for MKL

-Now that we have the toolchain loaded into our environment, let’s take a look at the actual make.include file (link to file [here](https://www.vasp.at/wiki/index.php/Makefile.include.intel_omp).
+Now that we have the toolchain loaded into our environment, let’s take a look at the actual makefile.include file (link to file [here](https://www.vasp.at/wiki/index.php/Makefile.include.intel_omp).
 There are two important sections for the purpose of getting the code to build.
 The first:

 ```
 CPP         = fpp -f_com=no -free -w0  $*$(FUFFIX) $*$(SUFFIX) $(CPP_OPTIONS)